discourse/discourse/docs/INSTALL-digital-ocean.md

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/2999/0934a0158459ec3f.png" width="571" height="130">

-It will ask your permission to connect, type `yes`, then it will ask for the root password.
-The root password is in the email Digital Ocean sent you when the Droplet was set up.
-Type in that password to log in to your newly installed Ubuntu Server.
+It will ask your permission to connect, type `yes`, then it will ask for the root password, which was in the email Digital Ocean sent you when the Droplet was set up.
+Type the root password in to log in to your newly installed Ubuntu Server.

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3000/8209c1e40c9d70a8.png" width="570" height="278">